andersekbom/particular/README.md

 This is me learning by doing.

-Most of this is based on The NAture of Code by Daniel Schiffman, fantastic book!
-Go get it!
+Most of this is based on The Nature of Code by Daniel Shiffman, fantastic book!
+Go get it and lots of other great stuff at http://shiffman.net/